 The best method of pest control is prevention.
 Preventive pest control will save you a lot of time, money, and stress as long as you’re consistent with it.

-Every time you do home maintenance or a seasonal deep-cleaning session, incorporate pest prevention.
+Every time you do home maintenance or a seasonal deep-cleaning session, incorporate the help of experts offering professional pest prevention solutions, especially if you suspect a pest has already snuck into your home.
 Look for any potential entryways for pests (like holes or gaps), check for leaks, and make sure that there’s no food or rotting organic matter anywhere in the house.

 By making prevention part of your routine, you’ll also be more likely to catch problems as soon as they arise (which makes them easier to fix).

 2. Don’t: Let a Problem Go on For Too Long